siusei/MCA-2023/README.md

 Taking my music score searching journey as an example.
 In my search for this piece, “A Town with an Ocean View” by Joe Hisaishi, on Musescore, it was challenging for me to identify whether or not there is an official score for this piece since there are overwhelming versions of this piece published by other users.
 It took me some time to listen and compare which score sounds the most identical to the official piece.
 Furthermore, for other music score downloading platforms, some may require fee to purchase them or monthly fee before downloading music pieces.
 The financial barrier is also a factor that prevents users from accessing music data.

 Apart from that, popular music soundtracks could be considered as a sustainable music sources where everyone can use it in videos or create covers or medley with the music data.
 For instance, my theme is movie theme songs and the cinematic audio tracks are the most effective source to evoke audiences’ emotions and memories if one used a movie soundtrack in their video production.
 Nonetheless, this action breaches copyright, which involves intellectual property violation and profit making issues.
 This is commonly seen in YouTube videos where YouTube would mutes copyrighted audio if the copyright holder wish to, and this apply to everyone against their copyright policy.
 On top of that, streaming licensed songs in public or online without permission is also illegal in the UK.
+It is crucial for content creators to be aware of licensing issue with each source they use.
 \